The best whale watching spots in Mexico

 A little further north, from December until the end of March, the whales swim by the coast of Rincon de Guayabitos, which is only a 30-minute drive from Sayulita, so if you want a second whale watching site and another destination to visit, this is the place.

-Reserve of the Biosphere El Vizcaino
+Whale watching in the Reserve of El Vizcaino

 Nestled in the zone that divides North and South Baja California, El Vizcaino is one of the biggest protected areas of the world.